Paulina Goto: Eme 15

-Second studio album and other music (2013 to present)
+Shelved second studio album and other solo music (2013 to 2015)

 In April 2013, Goto performed material from her debut album and new songs at a solo concert at the Fiestas de Abril Tampico in her home state of Tamaulipas.
 The following year, she performed at the festival again, debuting new material of her own composition.
 In July 2014, Goto confirmed that she was in the process of writing songs and meeting with producers for her upcoming her sophomore album.
 She revealed that the album would have a mixture of electro-pop and acoustic influences.
 On 24 June 2014, she recorded a song called "Llévame Despacio", which is used during her scenes on Mi corazón es tuyo.
 The song was written by Mauricio L. Arriaga and J. Eduardo Murguía.
 On 23 July 2014, she filmed a lyric video in Mexico City for the song and later released it via her YouTube account on 26 July 2014.

 On 3 November 2014, Goto confirmed in an interview that she composed songs with songwriters, Guillermo Méndez Guiú and Carlos Lara.
 Lara previously contributed material to both Goto and Eme 15's respective debut albums.
 On 4 February 2015, "Llévame Despacio" was released worldwide as a digital promo single on iTunes.
 On 3 July 2015, Goto announced that "Mi corazón es un país", would be the lead single from her upcoming untitled sophomore album.
 The single was written by Carlos Lara.
+Her planned second studio album was later shelved and she continued to work in film and television.